LibRapid/LibRapidRust/readme.md

 - Added Public API: `recip()` in `math::general::NumTools`.
 - Added Public API: `get_inverse()` in `math::equations::linear::LinearEquation`.
 -----

-The original idea comes from Pencilcaseman, I collaborated with him to get LibRapid into Rust.
-We're closely working together to provide the best possible user experience and consistency over all libraries.

 Why X?
 Why Y?
 -----